ChocolatineMathou/CV/README.md

 ## Interests

 - **Travel:** I love discovering new places.
-For a holiday or just a weekend with a backpack in Europe, I'm always ready to go on an adventure.
+For a holiday or just a weekend in Europe with only a backpack, I'm always ready to go on an adventure.
 During my spare time, I'm still exploring London.
 - **Photography:** Wherever I go I always have my camera in my bag and share my photographs on [this tumblr](http://photomathou.tumblr.com/).
 - **Cooking:** Daughter of a French cook, I spend loads of time in my kitchen.
 During the past months, baking *chouquettes* has been my favourite activity to fight anxiety.
 I remain Queen of the Fondant Baulois.